Hook formulas for skew shapes III. Multivariate and product formulas: Asymptotic applications

 In~\cite{MPP3}, we prove that for a sequence \ts $\ov \pi = \bigl\{\pi^{(n)}\bigr\}$ \ts of strongly stable skew shapes $\pi^{(n)} = \la^{(n)}/\mu^{(n)}$, $\bigl|\pi^{(n)}\bigr| =n$, we have:

 Furthermore, we conjecture that

-for some constant $c=c(\ov\pi)$.
-Here by the \emph{strongly stable skew shape} we mean a sharp convergence to the limit shape of the Young diagrams of $\pi^{(n)}$ under scaling $1/\sqrt{n}$, as $n\to \infty$; we refer to~\cite{MPP3} for details.
+for some constant $c=c(\ov\pi)$.\footnote{This conjecture was recently established in~\cite{MPT}} Here by the \emph{strongly stable skew shape} we mean a sharp convergence to the limit shape of the Young diagrams of $\pi^{(n)}$ under scaling $1/\sqrt{n}$, as $n\to \infty$; we refer to~\cite{MPP3} for details.\footnote{See \cite{DF} for related results for other growth regimes.}

 Until this paper, the exact value of $c(\ov \pi)$ was possible to compute only for the usual and shifted shapes.
 Here we have a new family of shapes where this is possible.

 \begin{thm} Fix $\al,\be,\ga, \de, \ep \ge 0$, $m \in \nn$, and let